-A CT (computed tomography) scan is a medical procedure that generates pictures of the inside of your body.
+A CT (computed tomography) scan is a medical procedure that takes pictures of the inside of your body.
 It used to be known as a CAT scan.

-It helps diagnose medical conditions in emergency and non-emergency situations, and helps doctors plan medical treatment.
+It helps diagnose medical conditions, for example when someone has internal injuries in an accident, and helps doctors plan medical treatment.

 What is a CT scan?